abhiramelf/15-days-of-foundry/README.md

 ### Day 3: SimpleBank
 Implements a basic bank contract for deposits, withdrawals, and balance tracking.
 Includes a factory contract so any wallet can deploy its own SimpleBank instance as owner.

 ### Day 4: TokenSwap
 Implements a token swap contract for exchanging two ERC20 tokens (TokenA and TokenB) and providing liquidity.
 Includes fuzz and invariant tests to ensure robust behavior and security.

 ### Day 5: BatchTransfer
 Demonstrates different approaches to batch transferring Ether to multiple recipients, including intentionally gas-inefficient and highly optimized contracts.
 Includes tests for gas usage and edge cases, allowing benchmarking and comparison of Solidity patterns.

+### Day 6: Auction
+Implements a minimal ETH auction contract with withdraw-pattern refunds, seller-only finalize, and cancellation before bids.
+Includes comprehensive tests for all error cases, events, and state changes.
+See the Auction folder's README for more details and usage tips.

 ## License